rcardin/rcardin.github.io/_posts/2020-03-07-and-monads-for-all-reader-monad.markdown

 It is not simple to follow what is going on.
 The use of the function `andThen` does not help the reader to understand the main workflow of the function, because it is not semantically focused on the operation it is carrying on.
 Moreover, in the last line, there is a very ugly function application, `Stocks.buy(s, amount)(repo)` that waste our code with a detail that is not related to the business logic but only to the implementation.

-We can do better that this.
+We can do better than this.
 Much better.

 ## The Reader monad

-What if we encapsulate the curried function inside a data structure that can simplify both the syntax of our code and the composition over functions?
-This is exactly the idea behind the _Reader Monad_.
+What if we encapsulate the curried function inside a data structure?
+Using such an approach is precisely the idea behind the _Reader Monad_.

 We have our function, let's say `f: From => To`, where `From` and `To` are respectively the starting type (domain) and the arriving type (codomain) of the function.
 As we just said, we put a data structure around our function.